-the wake of Trent, the Catholic Enlightenment, or the Second Vatican Council.
-Each new telling of the saint's life modernized his story to make it applicable to contemporary bishops.
-These subtle shifts in hagiography made through the process of saint-making allow us to understand the changing needs of the Church over time.
-By recognizing how the vitae of all beati and saints are molded throughout their processes, we can also see how promoters of causes, the Congregation of Rites, and individual popes have tried to respond to contemporaneous challenges by providing the community of the faithful with suitable exemplars of holiness.
+- 1 his story to make it applicable to contemporary bishops.
+These subtle shifts in hagiography made - 2 through the process of saint-making allow us to understand the changing needs of the Church - 3 over time.
+By recognizing how the vitae of all beati and saints are molded throughout their - 4 processes, we can also see how promoters of causes, the Congregation of Rites, and individual - 5 popes have tried to respond to contemporaneous challenges by providing the community of the - 6 faithful with suitable exemplars of holiness.